 Pursuant to s.
 16 of the SDA, the Office of the Public Guardian and Trustee is the default statutory guardian of property for all persons found incapable of managing property if no other substitute decision maker, such as an attorney for property, is already in place.
-The PGT will take control of all financial assets and other property and administer this property on behalf of the "incapable" person.
-Individual "clients" are given a client representative with whom the individual can communicate.
+The PGT will take control of all financial assets and other property and administer this property on behalf of the "incapable" person.17 Individual "clients" are given a client representative with whom the individual can communicate.
 Clients are provided with regular accounting reports.
-The PGT charges clients fees for these property management services.
+The PGT charges clients fees for these property management services.18 b.
+Statutory Guardians: Other than the Public Guardian and Trustee

-&lt;sup>17 I use the term "incapable" person to refer to a client or person who is subject to a guardian or SDM.
+17 I use the term "incapable" person to refer to a client or person who is subject to a guardian or SDM.
 I use quotation marks around incapable, since a person can be officially or legally incapable even though they are no long actually incapable.
 So while "incapable" may reflect their legal status, it does not necessarily reflect the reality of their situation.